alex0rpi/alex0rpi/README.md

 Bon dia!
 My full name is Alex Orpinell and I am an engineer reskilled to web developer.

 I was born in Barcelona, where I was raised and took my engineering degree.
 For the last academic year I was tempted to pursue my studies abroad so I took a double engineering degree program between UPC (Barcelona) and ENSAM (Bordeaux).
-Then I started off my work experience back in Barcelona for an automotive engineering company (MAZEL).
+Then I started off my work experience back in Barcelona for an automotive engineering company (MAZEL) as a quality engineer.
 A year later though, I decided to move to France again, this time Toulouse, to do an advanced Master's degree in aeronautical maintenance.
-Then I had to chance to work for Airbus, first as a subcontractor for a french company (Aeroconseil), and later on for a spanish supplier (ARITEX).
-After some hard meditating I decided to quit my job and re-think my career direction.
-Today I live in my hometown Barcelona (Spain) after spending over 6 years in France.
+Then I had the chance to work for Airbus at the Saint Eloi pylons factory.
+At first I had a maintenability engineer role as a subcontractor for a french company (Aeroconseil).
+Then, 3 years later I joined a spanish supplier (ARITEX) to co-manage the design and implementation of the A330neo pylon assembly line.
+Though, after some hard meditating I decided to quit my job and re-think my career direction.
+Today I am back in my hometown Barcelona (Spain) after spending over 6 years in France.

 # Programing & webdev training
 2023 - Currently | Backend development bootcamp at Mediatic (Barcelona).
-I'm also currently collaborating with the hockey veterans association to help them with their website.
+Afterwards I'm joining a devTeam project.

 ## Languages and Technologies 👦•💻
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)